“What happened to my website traffic? Why has my conversion rate dropped?”

 Now that we’ve covered how to determine a drop in traffic, let’s look at some ways that you can improve user experience to keep people on your site and get more conversions.

-A heatmap report will show you where people are focusing their attention on your site.
+A heatmap report will provide you with an SEO website analysis report that shows you where people are focusing their attention on your site.
 That way, you can design it so that the areas that get the most attention are beneficial to your business.

 For example, if a heatmap shows that people are focusing on a spot in the right-hand sidebar, you should put a call-to-action (CTA) button in that spot.
-That way, they’ll see it.
+That way, they’ll have a better chance of seeing it.

 Check In-Page Analytics